Experimental investigation relating free-surface features to sub-surface turbulence: Experimental and numerical flow data: acquisition and characterization

 \subsection{DNS data}

-We use the same DNS dataset as \Aarnes\ for comparison with the experimental data, generously provided by Prof.\ Lian Shen and his group at the University of Minnesota; we refer to that paper and references therein for the full technical details of the simulation and only iterate the essentials here.
-The simulations are based on box turbulence interacting with a free surface \citep{guoInteractionDeformableFree2010}.
+We use the same DNS datasets as AA for comparison with the experimental data, generously provided by Prof.\ Lian Shen and his group at the University of Minnesota; we refer to AA and references therein for the full technical details of the simulation and only iterate the essentials here.
+The simulations are based on box turbulence interacting with a free surface using the numerical code and set-up as detailed in Refs.\ \citep{guoInteractionDeformableFree2010, xuanConservativeSchemeSimulation2019}.
 The flow is artificially agitated in the centre of the domain by random linear forcing \citep[see][]{rosalesLinearForcingNumerical2005}.
-This forcing is damped as the upper and lower boundaries of the box are approached, with the region close to the surface experiencing no forcing, the turbulence then naturally advects due to diffusion \citep{guoInteractionDeformableFree2010, xuanConservativeSchemeSimulation2019, xuan2022}.
-Figure~\ref{fig:DNS-domain} shows a schematic of the simulation domain.
-The simulation dimensions are \(L_x, L_y, L_z = 2\pi, 2\pi, 5\pi\), with only data from the top $\pi/2$ (the forcing-free region) in use in the analysis.
-The simulations were run for two nominal Reynolds numbers, \(\ReL = (2500, 1000)\), where \(\ReL = \mathit{U} \mathit{L}/\nu\), with characteristic velocity scale \(\mathit{U}\), characteristic length scale \(\mathit{L}\) and kinematic viscosity \(\nu\), three Weber numbers \(\WeL = (10, 20, \infty)\), where \(\WeL = \rho \mathit{U}^2 \mathit{L} /\sigma\), with density \(\rho\) and surface tension \(\sigma\) (\(\WeL = \infty\) representing no surface tension), all with the same Froude number (\(\FrL = \mathit{U}/ \sqrt{g\mathit{L}} = 0.1\) with gravity \(g\)).
+This forcing is damped as the upper and lower boundaries of the box are approached, where the regions closest to the surface and to the bottom boundary experience no forcing.
+The turbulence then naturally spreads due to diffusion \citep{guoInteractionDeformableFree2010, xuanConservativeSchemeSimulation2019}.
+The simulation dimensions are \(L_x, L_y, L_z = 2\pi L, 2\pi L, 5\pi L\), where $L$ is a characteristic length scale.
+We limit our analysis to data from the upper region, that is, for $z \in [-\pi L / 2,\eta]$.
+The simulations were run for two nominal Reynolds numbers, \(\ReL = (2500, 1000)\), where \(\ReL = \mathit{U} \mathit{L}/\nu\), with characteristic velocity scale \(\mathit{U}\) and kinematic viscosity \(\nu\), three Weber numbers \(\WeL = (\infty, 20, 10)\), where \(\WeL = \rho \mathit{U}^2 \mathit{L} /\sigma\), with density \(\rho\) and surface tension \(\sigma\) (\(\WeL = \infty\) representing no surface tension), all with the same Froude number (\(\FrL = \mathit{U}/ \sqrt{g\mathit{L}} = 0.1\), with gravity \(g\)).
 For \(Re = 2500\), the mesh size is \(256 \times 256 \times 660\), while for \(Re = 1000\) it is \(128 \times 128 \times 348\), where the mesh in the vertical direction is refined as the surface is approached and undulates to always adhere to the surface.
 These parameters are only used to set the simulations in motion.
 Of more interest are the turbulent parameters presented in the next section.
+To avoid confusion when comparing simulated cases to the experimental ones we henceforth do not use these nominal dimensionless numbers, but rather the dimensional groups based on turbulent length and velocity scales as explained in Sec.~\ref{sub-sec:flow-parameters} and App.~\ref{app:dimensional}.